Quinton Neville

 SELECT NAME

-WHERE MARKS RIGHT(NAME, 3), ID ASC #Order by last 3 chars ORDER BY
+ORDER BY RIGHT(NAME, 3), ID ASC #Order by last 3 chars

 4.6 Table Joins on Table Joins (MySQL)